simonme42/pred_tair_env/README.md

 # pred_tair_env
-An environment to train a deep Reinforcement Learning Agent on controlling a HVAC system.
+An environment to train a deep Reinforcement Learning Agent on controlling the temperature in a HVAC system.
 System dynamics are represented by neural Networks, which are trained on a Dataset of the building.